lambdaclass/cairo-vm.c/README.md

 - hints: All the hints used in the program, ordered by the pc offset at which they should be executed.

 - identifiers: User-defined symbols in the Cairo code representing variables, functions, classes, etc. with unique names.
-For each one is provided the expected pc offset, the type of identifier and other information depending on this type.
+The expected offset, type and its corresponding information is provided for each identifier

-    For example for the identifier representing the main function (usually the entrypoint of the program), has the pc offset, "function" as a type and a list of decorators wrappers if any.
+    For example, the identifier representing the main function (usually the entrypoint of the program) is of `function` type, and a list of decorators wrappers (if there are any) are provided as additional information.
-    Another example is a user defined struct, it provides "struct" as a type, its size, the members it contains (with its information) and more.
+    Another example is a user defined struct, is of `struct` type, it provides its size, the members it contains (with its information) and more.

 - main_scope: Usually something like __main__.
 All the identifiers associated with main function will be identified as __main__.identifier_name.
 Useful to identify the entrypoint of the program.